HRS/ACCF Expert Consensus Statement on Pacemaker Device and Mode Selection

 10. DDD pacing can be useful for patients with symptomatic hypertrophic cardiomyopathy and significant outflow tract obstruction refractory to medical therapy.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias

 Keywords: Cardiomyopathy, Hypertrophic, Long QT Syndrome, Pacemaker, Artificial